 The best thing is that all existing GP Power Tools sites get all the new features for free just by updating their system to the current build.
 Download from here.

-The Automatic Logout feature can be enabled from the bottom half of the fourth “Options” tab of the Administrator Settings window.
+The Automatic Logout feature can be enabled from the bottom half of the fourth “License” tab of the Administrator Settings window.
 (Notice the Company Color Themes and Window Title changes applied by GP Power Tools.)

 The Automatic Logout feature can be enabled with a single click on the Enable Automatic Logout of inactive users checkbox.
 Once enabled you can set the time limit in minutes.
 You also have the option to control exactly which users and/or companies you want the feature enabled for by clicking the Users Button.
 For example below shows the feature is enabled for everyone except the ‘sa’ user: